phgrosjean/bookdown-test/docs/index.md

-This is just a demo of the various possibilities of our {learndown}-extended bookdown format.
+This is just a demo of the various possibilities of our {learnitdown}-extended bookdown format.
 It is intended to be used with the SciViews Box 2020.

 ![](images/front-cover.png)